jupyter-book/jupyter-book/docs/content/content-blocks.md

 >
 > From me, Jo the Jovyan

-Was created with this markdown:
+Was created with this Markdown:

 ```md
 > Here is a cool quotation.